CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 **Summary**

 The Summary section provides an overall view of each section within the benchmark that contributes to the overall score.
 Recommendations are organized into categories and sub-categories.
 Each recommendation, when included in the CIS-CAT Pro automated assessment process, may consist of one or more "checks", also referred to as "tests".
 In order for a recommendation to reach an overall "Pass" result, all checks/tests must result in a "Pass".
-Recommendations requiring user input, often referred to as "Manual" or "Informational" will not appear in this section.
 The summary is separated into a few columns.
 An explanation of each column can be found in the table below.

 The totals in each highlighted major section in the Tests area are composed of the next level heading counts respective to each section.